-A sample of T cells is removed from the patient and then genetically changed in order to make the T cells more active against specific cancer cells.
+In adoptive T cell transfer, a sample of T cells is removed from the patient and then genetically changed in order to make the T cells more active against specific cancer cells.
 Scientists can change what is on the surface of the T cells.
 For example, they can add a receptor to the surface of the T cell that will target a specific antigen on a cancer cell.
 The receptors work like very specific Velcro that allows T cells to stick to cancer cells and kill the cells.
-The T cells are then returned to the patient and the altered T cells quickly home in on their targets.20
+The T cells are then returned to the patient, and the altered T cells quickly home in on their targets.23,24,25

 How does adoptive T cell transfer work?

-The three ways of performing adoptive T cell transfer are:
+The three approaches to performing adoptive T cell transfer are:25

 - Collecting a sample from the actual tumor and multiplying the T cells in a laboratory